-- All staff who have contact with children and families will have supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - Supervision is provided as when requested by staff members as well as planned one to one termly.
-There are also group supervision sessions planned for teams with at least one a term.
-Supervision sessions are documented with a copy of notes provided for each staff member. (see Wellbeing Policy)
+- All staff who have contact with children and families will have supervision, which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - Supervision will be offered termly and regular staff meetings will be held.
+All senior leaders will be available at all times and a time can be arranged for any urgent support.